mysql/mysql-utilities/doc/man/mysqldbexport.rst

 -----------

 This utility exports the metadata
-(object definitions, hence definitions) or data or both from one or more databases.
+(object definitions) or data or both from one or more databases.
 By default, the utility exports only definitions.

-To skip objects by type, use the :option:`--skip` option with a list of the objects to skip.
+You can also skip objects by type using the :option:`--skip` option To skip objects by type, use the :option:`--skip` option with a list of the objects to skip.
 This enables you to extract a particular set of objects, say, for exporting only events (by